 Number of Day(s) Absent Responsibility of School Responsibility of Student Responsibility of Parent/Guardian 1+ Phone contact will be attempted with parent/guardian should the parent/guardian not call the school.
 School may keep a log of call attempts.
 Turn in any doctor's notes to teacher or school office.
 Contact school on morning of absence.
 If unable to call, a note should be sent in with the student.
 5+ Classroom Absences Classroom teacher will make an attempt to call student's home to encourage regular attendance and procedures for making up classwork.
 Discuss impact of absences with teacher.
 Discuss impact of absences with teacher.
-5 TM Day of Unexcused Absence Student Support Specialist will meet with parent/guardian and student to verify absences and develop plan of action for regular attendance which may include referral to student assistance program.
+5 th Day of Unexcused Absence Student Support Specialist will meet with parent/guardian and student to verify absences and develop plan of action for regular attendance which may include referral to student assistance program.
 Participate in attendance meeting with Student Support Specialist and comply with plan of action.
 Participate in attendance meeting with Student Support Specialist and comply with plan of action.

 Additional Unexcused absence following 5 th day of absence.
 Student Support Specialist with additional school staff will meet with parent/guardian and student to verify absences and develop plan of action for regular attendance which may include referral to student assistance program.
 Legal consequences of continued non attendance will be explained including referral to juvenile court.
 Participate in attendance meeting with Student Support Specialist and comply with plan of action.
 Participate in attendance meeting with Student Support Specialist and comply with plan of action.
-10 th Day of Absence (Excused or Unexcused) School will mail "Make Every Day Count" letter to raise awareness of the impact of regular attendance on school success.
-Discuss receipt of letter with parent/guardian.
-Contact Student Support Specialist with any concerns or needed support.
-20 Day of 20% of the school year of Absence (Excused or Non-excused) School may require the Student Support Specialist to coordinate a face to face meeting with the parent/guardian, student and other school staff.
-The purpose of this meeting is to explore barriers to regular attendance and Participate in attendance meeting with school staff.
-Participate in attendance meeting with school staff.

-provision of services to ensure school success.
-If deemed necessary, a decision can be made to initiate court proceedings for excessive excused absences.
-Medical excuses may be required for additional absences.
+10 th Day of School will mail "Make Every Discuss receipt of Contact Student

+Absence Day Count" letter to raise letter with Support Specialist

+(Excused or awareness of the impact of parent/guardian. with any concerns or

+Unexcused) regular attendance on school needed support.

+20 D C success.
+D D it is a second

+20th Day of School may require the Student Participate in Participate in

+20% of the Support Specialist to coordinate attendance meeting attendance meeting

+school year of a face to face meeting with the with school staff. with school staff.

+Absence parent/guardian, student and

+(Excused or other school staff.
+The purpose

+Non-excused) of this meeting is to explore

+barriers to regular attendance and

+provision of services to ensure

+school success.
+If deemed

+necessary, a decision can be

+made to initiate court

+proceedings for excessive

+excused absences.
+Medical

+excuses may be required for

+additional absences.